-So no, this site isn’t racist.
-I admire China.
+So no, I don’t have a problem with the Chinese people.
+And I don’t even have a problem with the country of China.
 It’s a beautiful country with natural landscapes and scenery that is among the top in the world.
 It’s a country of innovation that invented paper, the compass, gunpowder, and printing.
 And Chinese food.
 And pandas.

 The Chinese Communist Party’s Inglorious Past